kilan7mau/cs167-lab5/README.md

      * Stage 1:
         * Step 1: countByKey - Aggregate the JavaPairRDD to count the number of occurrences of each key (response code), creating a Map<String, Long>
 11. **(Q11) Why does your program have two stages?**
-* The program has two phases because countByKey is an action that requires a shuffle to aggregate data across partitions, which requires a phase boundary.
+* The program has two stages because the countByKey action triggers a shuffle operation.
-* Reason:
+* Explanation:
-    * Phase 0: textFile (read input) and mapToPair (transform) are narrow dependencies, which are executed in the same phase.
-This phase processes the input file and creates a JavaPairRDD with pairs (response code, 1).
-    * Phase 1: The countByKey action triggers a wide dependency (shuffle) to group and sum values ​​for each key across all partitions.
-This requires data exchange between nodes, which creates a new phase.
-    * Spark divides the work into phases at the points where shuffles occur, because shuffles are resource-intensive and require synchronization.
+  * Stage 0 consists of the textFile and mapToPair transformations.
+These are "narrow" transformations, meaning they don't require data to be redistributed across partitions.
+Therefore, they can be executed within the same stage. textFile reads the data, and mapToPair transforms it into key-value pairs.
+  * Stage 1 is initiated by the countByKey action. countByKey is a "wide" operation, necessitating a shuffle.
+A shuffle involves redistributing data across partitions so that all data with the same key is located on the same partition.
+This operation is computationally expensive and requires a distinct stage.